Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Pattern Language/The Lionsberg Pattern Language.md

 3. Multi-Generational Stewardship of Equity and Property
 4. Valuing and Rewarding the Entire Cycle of Emergence
 5. Defining and Producing Value, and Eliminating Waste
-6. The Proper Use of Currency and Money
+6. The Proper Role of Currency and Money
-7. The Proper Use of Debt
+7. The Proper Role of Debt
 8. Regenerative Work, Meaningful Livelihoods, and Purposeful Engagement
 9. Technological Advancement and Human Flourishing
-10. Harnessing Technology in Service of The Goal
+10. Harnessing and Aligning Technology in Service of The Goal
 11. Ethical and Responsible Use of Technology
-12. Digital and Information Literacy
+12. Digital and Information Literacy and Accessibility
 13. Regenerative and Conscious Production
 14. Regenerative and Conscious Consumption
 15. Regenerative and Conscious Tourism